The Learning Experience

-The Medical Technology Program runs for 12 months, beginning and ending in August.
-No more than four students are enrolled at a time, allowing a high instructor-to-student ratio.
-Structured lectures combined with clinical practicums provide the necessary learning experiences.
-Faculty is composed of pathologists (board certified in Laboratory Medicine) and medical technologists, many of whom have specialty certifications.
+The 12-month program begins and ends each August.
+No more than four students are enrolled at a time, allowing for an extremely low student-to-teacher ratio that maximizes learning.
+Structured lectures combined with clinical practicums provide exceptional learning experiences.
+Program faculty include board-certified laboratory pathologists and medical technologists, many of whom hold specialty certifications.

-Students are graded in affective, cognitive and psychomotor achievement for each course.
-Students must pass each area of each course to complete the program.
+Students are measured in affective, cognitive and psychomotor achievement for each course.
+Students must pass each area of each course to successfully complete the program.

 Clinical experience is carefully interwoven with classroom instruction to ensure sequenced reinforcement of theoretical concepts.

-Upon successful completion of the program, students have the entry-level competencies of a medical technologist and are eligible to take national certification exams.
+Upon successful completion of the program, students will possess entry-level competencies of the medical technologist role and are eligible to take national certification exams.
 Each student is awarded a certificate upon successful completion of the program.
 Graduation from the program is not contingent upon passing a certification exam.

-Part-time work opportunities may be available after competency in the area is obtained.
-No more than 12 hours a week is advised.
-Student must be in good academic standing.
-The Program Director will assist graduates in finding employment.
+Weekend and part-time work opportunities may be available after competency in the area is obtained, but no more than 12 hours per is week is advised.
+Students must remain in good academic standing.
+The program director can assist graduates in finding employment.